 1. Make an overview of all data that you handle

-Make a register of all (personal) data your organization handles.
+Register all (personal) data that your organization handles.
 It must be clear what different sets of (personal) data are used, for what purpose, where they are stored and who has access to it.

 Tip: make sure that you map all processes about how to deal with (personal) data, for example how it is removed.
 If a newsletter reader sends you an email with the request to delete (personal) data, the data of that person must actually be deleted within 1 month.
 Make sure you can!
-The same applies of course in case someone wants to change his / her data.
+The same applies if someone wants to change his / her data.